kurotu/VRCQuestTools/Website/docs/tutorial/convert-avatar.md

 ## Switch Platform to Android

-To upload your avatar to Android platform, you should switch platform to Android.
+To upload your avatar to Android platform, you should switch Unity's target platform to Android.

 1. Select **File** > **Build Settings** in the menu bar.
 2. Select **Android** in the Platform list.